iandonaldson/reproducible-dev-environments/README.md

 | **.devcontainer**            | Dev environment     | VS Code teams                    | 2019+  | Growing fast                        |
 | **Nix/Guix**                 | System-level        | Max reproducibility              | 2000s+ | Niche                               |

+`venv` is the standard, built-in solution and `virtualenv` is mainly for legacy projects or when needing specific features like Python 2 support (which is now mostly irrelevant).
 ---

 # 🌐 External References & Reviews